simonmichael/hledger_site/src/time-to-money.md

 # Converting time to money

-Perhaps you're a freelancer with an hourly rate.
+Perhaps you're a freelancer with an hourly rate, and you'd like to see those hours as money.

-If you log time in
+The method depends on where you store time records:

 ## Journal files